International Student Admission

 Public forms of transportation are available via airlines, trains and buses.
 Intercity bus and taxi service is available near Bethel’s campus.
 Students arriving via air can choose to fly into the South Bend Regional Airport, which is about 13 kilometers from Bethel University, or they can fly into Chicago O’Hare or Midway Airports and take a bus to the South Bend Regional Airport.

-The international students coordinator is the person who counsels international students concerning their needs while on campus.
-Matters such as housing needs, immigration law, visas, OPT/CPT, etc. are handled through the international students’ coordinator.
-A mandatory international student orientation will be scheduled for all new students prior to the first day of classes.
-This orientation includes information on F-1 rules and regulations, campus employment, a meeting with the wellness center staff and other events designed to help new international students adjust to the regional culture and meet new people.
-You can contact the international students’ coordinator at International@BethelCollege.edu.
+The International Student Coordinator is the person who counsels international students concerning their needs while on campus.
+Matters such as housing needs, immigration law, visas, OPT/CPT, etc., are handled through the International Student Coordinator.
+Orientation/Welcome Week is mandatory for all new Bethel students as well as a mandatory international student orientation for all new Bethel international students.
+This orientation includes information on F-1 rules and regulations, campus employment, a meeting with the Wellness Center staff, and other events designed to help new international students adjust to the regional culture and meet new people.
+You can contact the International Student Coordinator, Sue Matteson.